60th Air Mobility Wing: Military Airlift Command

 During the fall of 1973, the 60th supported Operation Nickel Grass, the support of Israel during the Yom Kippur War in the Middle East.
 As the Military Air Command's prime representative in this operation, the 60th flew 36 C-5 and C-141 missions and delivered over 22,000 tons of supplies and equipment.

 With the Communist takeover of Cambodia and South Vietnam imminent, MAC diverted a C-5, flown by the 22nd Military Airlift Squadron, from Clark Air Base in the Philippines to Tan Son Nhut Air Base near Saigon to fly the first Operation Babylift mission.
 Both Operation Babylift and Operation New Life missions transported thousands of refugees to the United States during April–May 1975.
 By the end of Operation Babylift, MAC carriers airlifted 1,794 Southeast Asian orphans to their new American families.
 Military Air Command C-141s carried 949 of those babies.

 In October 1974, the 60th began supporting Operation Deep Freeze missions, the annual resupply of scientific research teams in the Antarctic.
 Flying from Christchurch, New Zealand, the wing had logged a near perfect record for reliability.
 On 4 October 1989, a 60th Military Airlift Wing C-5 became the first "Galaxy" to land on the Antarctic continent.
 For airlift achievements during the 1970s, the wing earned two more Air Force Outstanding Unit Awards (AFOUA).

 To upgrade cargo carrying capacity, MAC initiated a major upgrade program for its C-141A fleet beginning in 1979.
 The project added an in-flight refueling system and 23 feet in length to the fuselage.
 The stretched "Starlifter" was designated the C-141B.
 The 60th sent its first C-141A to the Lockheed-Georgia Company on 13 August 1979.
 The wing received its last "B" model on 10 May 1982.

 A highly visible instrument of US foreign policy, the 60th played an important role in maintaining the balance of power in the world during the 1980s.
-Supporting US naval forces in the Indian Ocean and Gulf of Arabia (sic), the wing flew frequent missions to Diego Garcia and other installations in the region.
+Supporting US naval forces in the Indian Ocean and Gulf of Arabia, the wing flew frequent missions to Diego Garcia and other installations in the region.
 When underwater mines, suspected to have been placed by Iran, threatened the Red Sea shipping lanes in 1984, the 60th airlifted minesweeping helicopters from Naval Air Station Norfolk, VA, to Rota, Spain, where the Navy assembled and carried them into action via surface vessel.
 In 1987, a similar situation in the Persian Gulf resulted in the deployment of the same helicopter minesweepers.